pypa/pipfile/README.rst

         ]
     }

-``Pipfile.freeze`` is always to be generated and is not to be modified or constructed by a user.
+``Pipfile.lock`` is always to be generated and is not to be modified or constructed by a user.

 Do note how the versions of each dependency are recursively frozen and a hash gets computed so that you can take advantage of `new pip security features`_